1 – OXFAM TRAILWALKER

-Participants agree to let Oxfam France use any footage and images understand and agree that these materials will become the property of the organization and will not be returned.
-Participants hereby irrevocably authorize the organization to edit, alter, copy, exhibit, publish or distribute these images for purposes of publicizing the organization’s programs or for any other lawful purpose.
+Walkers agree to let Oxfam France use any footage and images, understand and agree that these materials will become the property of the organization and will not be returned.
+Walkers hereby irrevocably authorize the organization to edit, alter, copy, exhibit, publish or distribute these images for purposes of publicizing the organization’s programs or for any other lawful purpose.

 Oxfam France will not give or sell your personal information.
 You can access and correct this information at any time.